jaronetje/pixel-pizza-snippets/README.md

 ![Pixel Pizza Logo](images/logo.png)

-**Note:** This extension is outdated for Pixel Pizza 2

 ## Features

 You can use command or cmd to make a command

+### Note
+Animation is outdated and will be updated soon

 ![command animation](images/command.gif)

 ## Requirements

-You will need to have a basic discord bot for Javascript or Java with a command handler
+You will need to have a basic discord bot for Javascript, Typescript (Look at https://github.com/JTTechnic/basic-slash-command-bot for an example) or Java with a command handler

 ## Newest release Notes
 Look at the changelog for older versions

-### 1.4.2
-* Changed year to four characters

 ### 1.4.3
 * Added since to class variables for java